Aşıklı Höyük: Burials

 Children represent 37.8% of the deceased, with 43.7% mortality within a year of birth.
 The skeletal remains are complete and with articulations intact, indicating that the burials have been primary.
 The graves contain either single or double burials.
 On one occasion two graves were found under the floor of room AB, belonging to an adjacent court (HG) with a large domed mudbrick oven paved with blocks of basalt.
 In one of the graves were the skeletons of a young woman and an elderly man; in the other a young woman buried together with her baby.
 The young woman had apparently undergone trepanation and survived only a few days after the operation.
 All skeletons were buried in the hocker position, a fetal-like positioning were the arms are embracing the lower limbs.
 From a different grave a woman shows signs of being scalped immediately after her death, according to the cut marks on her skull.
 As many as 55% of the skeletons show signs of being burned.
 The burial under the floor AB is accommodated by walls with the interior side were painted in a purplish red colour.
 The oven in HG indicates that this was indeed "special individuals of an elite class", claiming it can be compared to the "Terrazzo" Building at Çayönü and the "Temple" Building at Nevalı Çori and therefore have been a shrine used for religious ceremonies.
 Many of the burials contain burial goods consisting of necklaces and bracelets made of beads of various sorts.

 70 burials in over 400 rooms suggest that some form of selection took place of who was buried at the site, implying that AB indeed could be the residence or resting place of people influential in terms of both economy and political power.
 Rooms containing hearths are more likely to contain burials; as many as 77%.
 It has been argued that the number of burials could be an underrepresentation inhered at the site, since a large part of the settlement remain unexcavated beneath the baulks.
 Later excavations which have been published suggest on the other hand that burials were not a general feature at Aşıklı Höyük and therefore the suggestions of burials being a privilege of the elite class do seem plausible.
 There has not been found a cemetery or any other sign of where the rest of the population might have been disposed of post mortem.
-This issue is not only limited to Aşıklı Höyük: there is also a lack of cemeteries on the PPNB "mega-sites" in the Levant, such ‘Ain Ghazal in the Jordan Valley.
+This issue is not only limited to Aşıklı Höyük: there is also a lack of cemeteries on the PPNB "mega-sites" in the Levant, such Ayn Ghazal (archaeological site) in the Jordan Valley.